JuGid/AutoMate/README.md

 - [x] Add a submit command to submit element
 - [ ] Find a way to use keyboard (`Keyboard` command)
 - [ ] Find a way to use the mouse (`Mouse` command)
+- [ ] New command to work with tables
 - [ ] **Tell us your ideas !
 You can directly send a PR or open an issue**

 ## Contributing